jpurpura/fantasy-football-2018/README.md

 ## Usage
 1. Create a directory with the league name, e.g. "fries".
 2. Add a scoring.json for the league's scoring settings, example shown in fries/scoring.json
+3. Add a roster.json for the league's roster settings, example shown in fries/roster.json
 3. Run script:
 `python main.py league_name`